Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Compactifying the space of cubical actions.

 \section{Compactifying the space of cubical actions.}

-In this section, we prove Theorem~\ref{cptf main}.
+In this section, we prove Proposition~\ref{cptf main} and Corollary~\ref{CSV application}.
 The main argument is based on ultralimits and median spaces and occupies Section~\ref{ultralimits sect}.
 Throughout, it is convenient to place ourselves in the context of $\CAT$ \emph{cuboid} complexes; see Section~\ref{cuboid section} for terminology and notation.